 Ideally of course you want a catalogue which is both 100% complete (finding all the meerkats) and 100% reliable (only finding real meerkats).
 Of course in reality things are never this good.
 This terminology matters quite a lot... consider this shark-finding drone, which claims to have a 92% reliability.
 See the problem ?
 Reliability is independent of completeness, so - in principle - it could be missing thousands upon thousands of sharks !

-|And that would be bad.|
+|And that would be bad.

 ...but measuring other things is impossible

 It's possible to rigorously quantify sensitivity.
-Let's switch to astronomy so we can have some hard numbers.
+Let's stick with astronomy so we can have some hard numbers.
 In that case, we can quantify very precisely the smallest mass of a galaxy we can ever possibly detect.
 This is our theoretical sensitivity limit.
 With the data that we have, we'll never be able to detect galaxies less massive than this - not ever*.
 But does that mean we will absolutely definitely actually detect things above this limit ?

 * As long as we don't reprocess the data in some fancy way.
 There are various methods for doing this, but they all have associated penalties.